 How to protect a conveyor belt system in winter

 • Apply antifreeze solution – Antifreeze is a preventive measure.
 Pre-treating machinery with antifreeze solutions creates a defensive barrier and prevents ice from forming.
 Apply antifreeze to vital components like belts, idlers, and pulleys.
 Keep in mind that antifreeze may contaminate the material if it comes into contact with it.
 Some operations cannot use antifreeze if the issue poses a risk to the material.
-Instead, the conveyor belt system is modified to handle cold climates.
+Instead, the heavy industry conveyor belt system is modified to handle cold climates.

 • Apply de-icer to break down buildup – If ice and snow have already accumulated and affect the belt’s friction, a de-icing solution can help break down the buildup quickly and effectively.

-• Keep up with regular maintenance throughout the year – Like any piece of equipment and machinery, conveyor belt systems need regular maintenance.
+• Keep up with regular maintenance throughout the year – Like any piece of equipment and machinery, industry conveyor belt systems need regular maintenance.
 For operations that rely on conveyor belt systems, keeping up with routine maintenance year-round is especially important to prevent costly breakdowns, unexpected downtime, and productivity loss.

 Routine maintenance helps identify potential issues before they become a bigger problem and includes replacing worn conveyor belt parts that are causing the system not to work as efficiently as it should.